 A ProvisionWatcher provides a map of identifiers; the map key being the identifier name.
-During the periodic device discovery process, newly available devices are matched against the full set of identifiers (generic or DS-specific) defined in each ProvisionWatcher instance.
-These identifier may be fully-qualified, in which case each ProvisionWatcher instance matches a specific device, or they may include glob characters, allowing a single ProvisionWatcher to match multiple devices.
+During the periodic device discovery process, the ProtocolProperties of newly available devices are matched against the full set of identifiers (generic or DS-specific) defined in each ProvisionWatcher instance.
+These identifiers may be literals, in which case each ProvisionWatcher instance matches a specific device, or they may be regular expressions, allowing a single ProvisionWatcher to match multiple devices.

-A second, optional, identifier map may exist in the ProvisionWatcher and if it is present, devices which are matched by the primary map are subsequently compared against it.
+A second, "blocking", identifier map may optionally exist in the ProvisionWatcher and if it is present, devices which are matched by the primary map are subsequently compared against it.
 Matching on the secondary map results in the new device being ignored; this allows the matching scope of the ProvisionWatcher to be narrowed.
 If a device is matched on a ProvisionWatcher and there's no existing device instance in the DS, then a new device instance is created using the DeviceProfile specified by the ProvisionWatcher instance.
 The ProvisionWatcher instance also carries an AdminState value which is applied to the new Device instance.